-FODMAP testing is best done using the scientifically based FODMAP Diagnostic Elimination diet.
+FODMAP testing is best done using a food approach.

-Breath tests for lactose and fructose have been popular in the past but recent research shows these tests to be inconsistent and unreliable, while lactose breath tests are considered still useful to use.
+Breath tests for lactose and fructose have been popular in the past but recent research shows that fructose tests to be inconsistent and unreliable, while lactose breath tests are considered still useful to use.

 malabsorption of fructose is a normal occurrence

 different results can be achieved on different days